-The Pricing Certificate executed by an Authorized Officer of the Authority, which certificate is a part of the Resolution authorizing the issuance of the Bonds, approves the form and content of this Official Statement, and any addenda, supplement or amendment thereto, and authorizes its further use in the reoffering of the Bonds by the Underwriters.
+The Pricing Certificate, which is part of the Resolution authorizing the issuance of the Bonds, has been executed by an Authorized Officer of the Authority who approves the form and content of this Official Statement, and any addenda, supplement or amendment thereto, and authorizes its further use in the reoffering of the Bonds by the Underwriters.

-TRINITY RIVER A .UTHORITY OF TEXAS J. KEVIN WARD
+J. KEVIN WARD